 The normal numbers of microbial flora in the gut will be reduced when we treat calves with antibiotics.
-Over a long enough time after we finish treatment this population will recover to its normal level.
+Over a long enough time after we finish treatment, this population will recover to its normal level.

+Sam Leadley, Calf & Heifer Management Specialist Shirley Macmillan, United Kingdom Editor smleadley@yahoo.com www.atticacows.com For Calves with Sam blog go to dairycalfcare.blogspot.com © Attica Vet.
+Assoc.
+2019 All Rights Reserved.
 In the short run, however, we may wish to introduce a source of the most common normal microbial flora to speed up this recovery.
 There are a number of "probiotic" products on the market.
 Look for ones that contain lactic acid bacteria.

-All of these products contain live cultures, which means the shelf life is very sensitive to storage temperature.
+All of these products contain live culture, which means the shelf-life is very sensitive to storage temperature.
 Unless the product is refrigerated I recommend you purchase containers that will be used up within a month.
-That way even if the product is stored at room temperature (around 70°F) the chances of favorable bacteria survival are good.
-Remember heat is your enemy - store probiotics in a place that is 70 degrees or less.
+That way even if the product is stored at room temperature (around $21^{\circ}$ C) the chances of favorable bacteria survival are good.
+Remember heat is your enemy - store probiotics in a place that is $21^{\circ}$ C or less.